mchaput/whoosh/docs/source/intro.rst

 The primary design impetus of Whoosh is that it is pure Python.
 You should be able to use Whoosh anywhere you can use Python, no compiler or Java required.

-Like one if its ancestors, Lucene, Whoosh is not really a search engine, it's a programmer library for creating a search engine [1]_.
+Like one of its ancestors, Lucene, Whoosh is not really a search engine, it's a programmer library for creating a search engine [1]_.

 Practically no important behavior of Whoosh is hard-coded.
 Indexing